EnronChain/Enron/docs/governance/best_practices.md

 ### Engage the community with your draft proposal

-1. Post a discussion in the Commonwealth [Enron community](https://commonwealth.im/enron).
+1. Post a discussion in the Commonwealth [Echelon community](https://commonwealth.im/echelon).
 Ideally this should contain a link to this repository, either directly to your proposal if it has been merged, or else to a pull-request containing your proposal if it has not been merged yet.
 2. Directly engage key members of the community for feedback.
 These could be large contributors, those likely to be most impacted by the proposal, and entities with high stake-backing (eg. high-ranked validators; large stakers).
 3. Target members of the community in a semi-public way before bringing the draft to a full public audience.
 The burden of public scrutiny in a semi-anonymized environment (eg. Twitter) can be stressful and overwhelming without establishing support.
 Solicit opinions in places with people who have established reputations first.